When you or a loved one is diagnosed with cancer, choosing the right service provider ensures you'll receive the best possible care and support.

 This distinction makes an enormous difference for our patients.
-Studies show that patients treated at NCI-Designated Comprehensive Cancer Centers have have better survival and recovery rates due to the fullness of care, diverse oncology disciplines, subspecialty expertise and multidisciplinary teams for more than 200 types of cancer, plus access to transformative clinical trials.
+Studies show that patients treated at NCI-Designated Comprehensive Cancer Centers have better survival and recovery rates due to the fullness of care, diverse oncology disciplines and subspecialty expertise to treat more than 200 types of cancer, plus access to transformative clinical trials.

-Another benefit of a Comprehensive Cancer Center is the multidisciplinary approach to your care.
+Another benefit of a Comprehensive Cancer Center is the team approach to your care.
 At UC San Diego Health, you don’t have just one physician.
-Our team includes specialists from:
+Your team includes specialists from:

 - Medical oncology

 - Radiation oncology